-The notion of having to fight back against a powerful corporation can be daunting to many.
-But, if you were injured because of someone else's negligence, nothing should be able to keep you from getting the financial recovery you are owed.
-We've committed our careers to helping the average person get the same high-quality legal representation as the people who injured them.
-If you were injured on someone else's property in Potosi, MO, call our premises liability attorneys today at 866-382-4167 or fill out our online form for a no-risk, no-obligation case review.
+The thought of having to fight back against a powerful insurance company can be daunting to a lot of people.
+But, if they or their policyholder caused you harm, you deserve full compensation.
+We've committed our practice to helping the average person get the same high-quality legal advocacy as the people who injured them.
+If you were injured on someone else's property in Potosi, MO, call our premises liability attorneys today at 866-382-4167 or contact us through our website for a no-risk, no-obligation case review.

 Joel Halvorsen and his partner Greg Klote founded the Halvorsen Klote law firm on the principle that injured people and their families should have access to the same quality legal representation as large insurance companies.